TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 - Firstly, whether the numerical approximation is __*consistent*__ with the PDE we wish to solve.
 - Secondly, whether the considered numerical scheme is __*stable*__, that is, its numerical solution remains bounded in case of endless repeating of this scheme, with fixed $\Delta t$ and $\Delta x$.
 This topic of **stability** will be investigated in some detail in the next section.

-With these two notions, we can apply the following
+With these two considerations, we can apply the following

 ```{admonition} Basic rule
 :class: tip